Overview of the BIDMC IR Section

 The Interventional Radiology section has a busy practice (with approximately 9,000 diagnostic and interventional procedures performed each year) supported by 12 full-time, fellowship-trained IR attending physicians.

 The IR section prides itself on building strong collaborative relationships with other physician specialists within BIDMC and its affiliates, and strives to provide the best patient care and clinical service possible.

 Interventional Radiology Facilities

-Interventional Radiology has two dedicated complete outpatient IR clinic rooms, complete with examination tables computers and physical exam equipment, on the West Campus close to the IR procedural area.
+Interventional Radiology has two dedicated complete outpatient IR clinic rooms on the West Campus close to the IR procedural area.
+IR clinic occurs every day of the week.
 In addition, IR physicians are an integral part of the Liver Tumor Multidisciplinary Clinic, Lung Tumor Multidisciplinary Clinic, and Splanchnic Thrombosis Multidisciplinary Clinic.

 Our IR physicians perform a wide range of IR procedures, across multiple imaging modalities (both vascular and non-vascular interventions using both fluoroscopy and cross-sectional imaging).
 Examples of this include (but are not limited to) the following:

 The IR section has a very busy advanced hepatobiliary practice (including biliary drainages, cholangioplasty, metallic stenting, biopsy, and management of biliary leaks) and collaborates closely with the advanced endoscopy group at BIDMC (which maintains the region’s largest ERCP/EUS practice) and the Pancreatic Cancer Center.